Knowledge Base

 Slow Import

-Bulk upload and web-scraping may take several minutes, as each file or page is split, vectorized, and sent for storage.
+Bulk file uploads may take several minutes, as each file is split, vectorized, and sent for storage.

 Viewing and Editing